"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

 \subsection{Tweet Target Entity and Sentiment Task}

-In this task, given a tweet \textit{T}, its context, and an entity \textit{E}, the objective is to predict whether or not \textit{E} is an intended target of \textit{T} and the sentiment towards \textit{E}.
+In this task, given a tweet \textit{T}, its context, and an entity \textit{E}, the objective is to predict whether or not \textit{E} is a target of \textit{T} and the sentiment towards \textit{E}.
 Political discourse often contains opinionated discourse about world events and social issues.
-Understanding the entities which are the focal points of the discussion and the sentiment expressed toward them forms a major part of understanding the discussion.
 We collect tweets that don't directly mention the target entities.
-Thus, understanding the event details and the author's general stances about the entities involved in the event is necessary to solve this task effectively.
+Thus, connecting the text with the event details and the author's general perspectives is necessary to solve this task effectively.
+We pick the focal entities for the given event and let human annotators expand on that initial set, based on their interpretation of the contextualized text.
+A \textit{target} entity is conceptualized as an entity present in the full intended interpretation of the tweet.

-We focus our tweet collection on three recent divisive events: \textit{George Floyd Protests}, \textit{2021 US Capitol Attacks}, and \textit{Brett Kavanaugh's Supreme Court Nomination}.
-We pick the events such that they have clearly contrasting talking points from the left and right-leaning politicians in the US.
-We identify relevant participating entities for each of the three events.
-Examples of focal talking points and involved entities for the event \textit{George Floyd Protests} are listed below.
-Details for other events are included in the appendix. \begin{itemize}[noitemsep,nolistsep] \item \textbf{Left}: police brutality, systemic racism against black people, need for action to cleanse the police structures \item \textbf{Right}: support for the police organization while condemning the specific incident, general lawlessness, and violence of the protests, corruption among BLM organization \end{itemize}